 The council must ensure that it has a sound system of internal control, which delivers effective financial, operational and risk management.

-The Clerk [with the RFO] shall prepare, for approval by [the council], a risk management policy covering all activities of the council.
+The Clerk shall prepare, for approval by [the council], a risk management policy covering all activities of the council.
 This policy and consequential risk management arrangements shall be reviewed by the council at least annually.

-When considering any new activity, the Clerk [with the RFO] shall prepare a draft risk assessment including risk management proposals for consideration by the council.
+When considering any new activity, the Clerk shall prepare a draft risk assessment including risk management proposals for consideration by the council.

 At least once a year, the council must review the effectiveness of its system of internal control, before approving the Annual Governance Statement.